BrunoPascoa76/CLE_Assignment_3/README.md

 #### normalize

-In the actual normalization, we simply had the thread get the coordinates of the corresponding pixel (returning immediately if it was a "border pixel") and apply the normalization directly (using the same formula as the CPU version).
+In the actual normalization, we simply had the thread get the coordinates of the corresponding pixel (returning immediately if it was a "border pixel"), applying the normalization and then overwrite it directly in the source matrix.

+### Sobel filter

+#### Convolutions

+For the sobel filter, while the convolution kernel itself was the same as the one used for the gaussian filter, the actual procedure is different, as we applyed the convolution twice (with a horizontal and a vertical kernel), and then merging these results (done in the kernel below).

+#### Merge kernels

+For the actual merge, we had each thread get its coordinates (returning if it's a "border pixel"), use them to calculate the index of said pixel in both result matrices (c) and finally calculating the hypotenuse (hypot()) of the values of the 2 matrices to get the final, merged, value.

+### Non maximum suppression

+For the non_maximum suppression, like before, we have each thread calculate its own coordinates, but then use the 2 gradients we calculated before (after_Gx and after_Gy) to determine the angle of the edge (0º, 45º, 90º or 135º).
+After knowing the direction, we simply compare the pixel to its 2 neighbors to determine whether to keep said pixel as part of the edge (resulting in 1-pixel-thin edges which are much easier to process).

 ### First Edges

 - The First Edges Function serves as the initial edge detection pass in the Canny algorithm, identifying pixels with gradient magnitudes above the high threshold (tmax) as definitive strong edges.

 - The ***CPU version** processes pixels sequentially using nested loops, maintaining a linear index c that increments through each row while skipping border pixels by adding 2 at the end of each row.

 - The **GPU version** parallelizes this operation by having each CUDA thread handle a single pixel, calculating its position using blockIdx, blockDim, and threadIdx to derive 2D coordinates (x,y) and convert them to a linear index c = x + y * nx.

 - Both versions apply the same simple logic: if a pixel's non-maximum suppressed gradient value meets or exceeds the high threshold, it's marked as a strong edge by setting its value to MAX_BRIGHTNESS (255) in the reference image.

 ### Hysteresis Edges

 - The Hysteresis Edges function connects weak edge pixels(above tmin threshold) to existing strong edges through the analysis of the 8 neighbouring pixels, creating strong edge contours.